shahabhameed/shahabhameed/README.md

 👨🏻‍💻 &nbsp;**About Me**

+-  :dart: A wandering aspirant with a knack for ones and zeros.
 - :computer: I'm a Backend Developer, currently exploring Cloud Native Space
 - :hourglass_flowing_sand: Learning K8s, Golang, AWS
 - :zap: In my free time, I love to attend Meetups for learning & read tech articles<be>